jorisvddonk/questmark/readme.md

 # Current status of Questmark

 The spec is currently not written down properly, the supported featureset has not been decided on, and there is no formal test library.
-This Github repository, however, contains a proof of concept implemented in JavaScript!
+This Github repository, however, contains a proof of concept implemented in TypeScript!

+Though this document is a valid QuestMark document, you should really look in the "examples" folder for more interesting examples.

 # Welcome